 - In early Nov. the partner agencies will discuss the findings and develop a preliminary agency-preferred alternative for public consideration.

-- In late Nov. or early Dec. a public open house will be hosted to share the findings of the comparative analysis and the draft preliminary agency-preferred alternative for public comment.
+- An open open house will be held on Nov.
+28 to share the findings of the comparative analysis and the draft preliminary agency-preferred alternative for public comment.

 - Confirmation or re-evaluation and refinements of a preliminary agency-preferred alternative may be made based on public feedback.